agalloch7/D3Project1/README.md

 D3.js Data Visualization Project 1
 ===

 In this project, I will use [D3](http://d3js.org/) to create interactive and visual rankings of countries.
 First, I will build an interactive HTML data table to visualize, order, aggregate, and filter countries by name, population, or GDP, for one or multiple years.
-Ir result will look like this.
+The result will look like this.

 <p align="center">
 	<img src="img/table_html.png" width="500"/>